Custom properties

 Index references to other content from a custom property

-If the custom property stores references to other content instances, you should also have a "soft" link indexer for the type.
-In that case, when an editor tries to delete a content item, a warning displays if a property on another content item holds a reference to the item to be deleted.
-If the custom property is inheriting PropertyContentReference, PropertyUrl, or PropertyXhtmlString, then the soft indexing is handled by the base type indexer.
-The following example shows a soft link indexer for the previous custom property above:
+A soft link indexer ensures data integrity when the custom property stores references to other content instances.
+When an editor tries to delete a content item, a warning displays if another content item holds a reference to it.
+If the custom property inherits PropertyContentReference, PropertyUrl, or PropertyXhtmlString, the base type indexer handles soft indexing.
+The following example shows a soft link indexer for the previous custom property:

 [ServiceConfiguration(typeof (IPropertySoftLinkIndexer))]